Acquired Von Willebrand Syndrome

 - Rest when you have a nosebleed.
 Place 2 to 3 pillows behind your head when lying down.
 This will help you breathe easier.
 If you ever feel weak or dizzy, sit or lie down right away.

 - Use extra pads during your monthly periods.
-Ask your caregivers about other treatments to help control heavy menstrual bleeding.
+Ask your healthcare providers about other treatments to help control heavy menstrual bleeding.

 - You feel very tired and weak.